-- o Contact the vendor for battery/pad replacement, maintenance, and repairs; - O Assist personnel in completing a Safety Incident Report upon an event using an AED; - o Perform periodic AED audits to ensure all equipment is available, clean, not expired, and in good working order. - o Assist and advise departments on the purchase, maintenance, and use of AED's.
+- o Contact the vendor for battery/pad replacement, maintenance, and repairs; - Assist in performing periodic AED audits to ensure all equipment is available, clean, not expired, and in good working order. - o Assist and advise departments on the purchase, maintenance, and use of AEDs.